mariushobbhahn/mariushobbhahn.github.io/_posts/2021-01-25-EA_finance.md

 While I find that most people agree with this statement in the abstract their behavior is not aligned with their beliefs.
 Simple back-of-the-envelope calculations already show that one should be willing to spend more money to save time than one would intuitively find reasonable.
 Assume, for example, that you value your time at 10€ per hour which is approximately the minimum wage in Germany and a new mattress promises to shorten your sleep to 99% of its previous length at an additional price of 1000€.
 Then, intuitively this sounds ridiculous.
 Why would I pay 1000€ for a 1% reduction?
 But when you do the math you realize that with an average sleep of 8 hours per night, you would save 4.8 minutes per night which is 1752 minutes or 29.2 hours per year.
 Most mattresses last 8 - 12 years so this seemingly crazy price would have already paid off after three and a half years.

 So far I have mostly argued _that_ we should spend money to save time but not _how_.
-This will be done in the next three sections.
+This will be done in the next sections.

 ### Spend money to unlock productivity